 The online portion of the Japanese Placement test is hosted on Blackboard.
 To access Blackboard, use your Obie ID and password.
 Once you are in, enroll in the placement exam you want to take and begin.
 Here is an instructional video about this process.

 Access Blackboard to take the Japanese Placement Test

-Incoming students with previous training in Russian should take the Russian Placement Test to determine the appropriate level to continue studying Russian.
+Incoming students with previous training in Russian should contact Maia Solovieva to determine the appropriate level to continue their study of the language.